codeforwebdevelopment/js-questions/README.md

 - shallow and deep copy
 - polyfills
 - recursive problems - flatten object
-- event loop - how heap works  -> event loop handles the recursion, not the call stack
+- How Event loop works - how heap works  -> event loop handles the recursion, not the call stack The Event Loop processes simple requests (non-blocking operations), such as I/O Polling, and returns the responses to the corresponding clients
+A single thread from the Thread Pool is assigned to a single complex request.
+This thread is responsible for completing a particular blocking request by accessing external resources, such as computation, database, file system, etc.

+Once the task is carried out completely, the response is sent to the Event Loop that sends that response back to the client.

+Event loops handle asynchronous callbacks in Node.js.
+It is the foundation of the non-blocking input/output in Node.js, making it one of the most important environmental features.

 - Call Stack, Memory Heap, Event Queue, and Event Loop
 - main thread and secondary thread
 - critical rendering path - browser app load